zama-ai/concrete/docs/compilation/reuse_arguments.md

 # Reuse Arguments
+This document explains how to reuse encrypted arguments in applications where the same arguments are used repeatedly.

-Encryption can take quite some time, memory, and network bandwidth if encrypted data is to be transported.
-Some applications use the same argument, or a set of arguments as one of the inputs.
-In such applications, it doesn't make sense to encrypt and transfer the arguments each time.
-Instead, arguments can be encrypted separately, and reused:
+Encrypting data can be resource-intensive, especially when the same argument or set of arguments is used multiple times.
+In such cases, it’s inefficient to encrypt and transfer the arguments repeatedly.
+Instead, you can encrypt the arguments separately and reuse them as needed.
+By encrypting the arguments once and reusing them, you can optimize performance by reducing encryption time, memory usage, and network bandwidth.

+Here is an example:

 ```python
 from concrete import fhe